andylehti/reputation-flair-config/README.md

 If the account is not verified, the normal streak badge remains.

-Current subreddit settings:
-- {{status:enableFlairUpdates|Flair updates are enabled here.|Flair updates are disabled here.}}
-- {{status:enableHumanVerification|Verification can affect flair here.|Verification does not affect flair here.}}
-- {{status:preserveCustomFlairText|Custom flair text is preserved here.|Custom flair text is not preserved here.}}
-- {{status:colorFlairByReputation|Flair color changes by reputation here.|Flair color does not change by reputation here.}}
-- {{status:showPostCommentCount|Contribution count is shown in flair here.|Contribution count is hidden from flair here.}}

 ---

 ## FAQ 19 — What does “since installation” mean?